tmthyadms/portfolio/README.md

 # Portfolio
-A website to showcase my work and skills effectively.
+A website to showcase my works and skills.

 ## Website
 Check it out [here](https://tmthyadms.com).